 Mr. Magee has been the lead director of Exco Technologies Limited since January 2019 and director since 2010.
-Mr. Magee is currently the Chairperson of the Woodbridge Group - an international automotive parts manufacturer where he held the CEO position for 15 years.
+Mr. Magee is currently the Executive Chair of PolyLink Solutions Ltd., an affiliate of the Woodbridge Group, an international automotive parts manufacturer where he held the CEO position for 15 years.
 Mr. Magee has over 40 years of experience leading, growing, and acquiring businesses while driving innovation, technology and lean manufacturing.
-Bob is also a director of Pro Caissons Ltd., WB family foundation and was vice chair of Canada's Next Generation Manufacturing Superclusters.
+Bob is also a director of Pro Caissons Ltd., WB family foundation and was the chair of the Woodbridge Group and vice chair of Canada's Next Generation Manufacturing Superclusters.
 Bob is presently a member of Conestoga College Board of Governor's and Canada's Automotive Partnership Council.
 He received a Bachelor of Science degree in Chemical Engineering from University of Waterloo and subsequently completed business programs at both Queens University and University of Toronto.